suguruwataru/alpha-gamma/README.md

 We can give different answers to the questions.
 With each answer combination, we create an instance of the RGB colorspace.
-If the instance's (R intensity, G intensity, B intensity) values form a linear relationship with plain physical measurements of intensity, we call it a linear RGB colorspace[^self], **but**, there is a certain type of linear RGB colorspaces that we pay most attention to.
+If the instance's (R intensity, G intensity, B intensity) values form a [linear map](https://en.wikipedia.org/wiki/Linear_map) with plain physical measurements of intensity, we call it a linear RGB colorspace[^self], **but**, there is a certain type of linear RGB colorspaces that we pay most attention to.
 In such a colorspace, color data have the form (R value, G value, B value) such that

-- When a value is 0, it means the lowest relevant intensity
+- When a value is 0, it means the lowest relevant[^relevant] intensity
 - When a value is 1, it means the highest relevant intensity

-<a name="relevant"></a>
+[^relevant]: "relevant intensity" means different things in different instances of
-Where "relevant intensity" mean different things in different contexts:
+colorspaces:

   - lowest/highest intensity that humans can perceive
   - lowest/highest intensity that a device can emit light for
   - etc.

 Reference to such a linear RGB colorspace is so prevalent that "linear RGB colorspace" mostly just means this kind of colorspace.